Casey O'Brien: Junior

-O'Brien represented the United States at the 2018 IIHF World Women's U18 Championship where she recorded three goals and two assists in five games and won a gold medal.
-During the semifinals against Canada, she scored the game-winning shootout goal to help the United States advance to the gold medal game.
-She again represented the United States at the 2019 IIHF World Women's U18 Championship, where she recorded one goal and two assists in five games and won a silver medal.
+O'Brien represented the United States at the 2018 IIHF World Women's U18 Championship in Dmitrov, Russia, where she recorded three goals and two assists in five games and won a gold medal.
+In the semifinals against Canada on January 12, 2018, O'Brien scored the game-winning shootout goal to help the United States overcome a two-goal third-period deficit and advance to the gold medal game with a 4–3 victory.
+She was named U.S. Player of the Game for her performance.
+The United States went on to defeat Sweden 9–3 in the gold medal game on January 13, claiming its fourth consecutive gold medal and seventh overall title at the tournament.